 a.
 Verify that the advance notification is made to the NRC and to the office of each appropriate governor of the state, or governor’s designee in accordance with 37.77(a) and (b).

 b.
-Verify that each advance notification contains the required information in accordance with 37.77(b)
+Verify that each advance notification contains the required information in accordance with 37.77(b), which includes:

 (1) the name, address, and telephone number of the shipper, carrier, and receiver of the category 1 radioactive material;